leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.02.16
+Leiting received the TekNat Faculty staff exchange fund to spend two months working on machine-learning-assisted analysis of battery time-series data with Dr. Jens Sjölund's team at the Department of Information Technology, UU.

 ### 2026.02.07
 The group carried out a beamtime campaign, led by Haohui, at the Balder beamline at MAX IV Laboratory, Sweden.